cegui/cegui/README.md

 What follows is just a quick-start guide, go to our doxygen docs for more detailed documentation.

+## Available branches and versions

+- The CEGUI repository consists of multiple branches:
+    - `v0-8` provides the latest stable ABI compatible (to 0.8.X releases) version of CEGUI.
+This allows you to replace older 0.8.X versions with newer 0.8.X versions and vice-versa, without having to recompile your project.
+This branch is also the base for new 0.8.X releases.
+    - `v-0` Provides the latest stable API compatible version of CEGUI and contains changes that break the ABI.
+Versions from this branch will be used for the next minor version release.
+    - `default` contains changes that will only be used in the next major version.
+This branch is highly unstable, will introduce fundamental changes and **breaks ABI and API** compatibility.
+We do not recommend you to use this in production, unless you heavily depend on a feature and discussed this with a developer of CEGUI before: This is recommended so that you are aware of all potential risks.
+In the general case you are advised to use one of the stable branches, to save you a lot of headache.

+The `v0-8` and `v-0` branches are considered stable but do undergo bug-fixes and small changes, which do not break ABI and API respectively.
+These changes of course introduce a small risk that there might be temporary issues for the moment in the branches.
+If you notice any bugs in those branches, please report them to us as soon as possible - use the [forum](http://cegui.org.uk/forum/index.php) and/or our IRC channels `#cegui` and `#cegui-devel` on `irc.freenode.net` to inform us.
+Please consider that we are not available on IRC 24 hours per day, but feel free to idle there until we respond.
+If in doubt which branch to use, also feel free to ask us this way.
+For production usage we generally recommend to use a stable release version.
+A list of releases can be found on the [on our website](cegui.org.uk/download).

 ## Contributing

 We are happiest with **clean pull requests** containing conscise commits with **proper commit messages**.
 We also accept **plain patches** but making it easier for us to just accept your contribution with one click greatly speeds up the review process.